 It is also important that you understand, in virtually every state, you will renew the statute of limitations when making a payment.
 However, in some states you will not renew the statute of limitations if the payment is made after the statute of limitations originally expires.

 If you are dealing with debt collectors, preparing to buy a home, or if you just want to clean up your credit report, I can’t emphasize enough, how vital it is, for you to become familiar with your state’s specific law regarding this so you have a firm understanding of what will and won’t expose you.

-If you would like expert help with negotiating with your debt collectors, please feel free to contact me.
+If you are interested in settling your debts and would like expert help with negotiating with your debt collectors, please feel free to contact me.
 I’m a small one-man company, so you will be working directly with me.
 I charge no upfront fees and my fee is based on a small percentage of the money that I save you.